mdshafiofalam/Food-Value-Generator/README.md

 # Food-Value-Generator
- Calculates Calories from food type and quantities
+ Calculates calories from food type and quantities